 Step 9 A support block is needed at the center of each rail.
 Cut the support block to the proper height.
-Attach to the bottom of the lower rail (refer to Figure 1).
+Attach to the bottom of the lower rail (refer to fig. 1).
 Find the center of the rail and pre-drill using a 1/8" drill bit.
 Attach the support block connector using the included screw.
 Mark the location of the support block on the deck surface and attach the other support block connector to the deck using the included screw.
 Install the bottom rail between the posts.
-Using the brackets as a guide, pre-drill each screw hole using a 1/8" drill bit and attach each end to brackets using two 1" long screws.
+Using the brackets as a guide, pre-drill each screw hole using a 1/8" drill bit and attach each end to brackets using two 1" screws.
 Tip: Use a driver extension bit to avoid marring the rail or post sleeve with the drill chuck.

-Step 10 Figure 4a and 4b illustrate how a 36" high railing might be sized.
-If you want to have your railing at a different height, use Figure 4a and 4b as planning tools to determine the height to cut the post sleeves and support blocks.
+Step 10 Figure 3 illustrates how a 36"-high railing might be sized.
 Note: Use a fixture to ensure a consistent length (+/- 1/16").

-Classic, Estate, Twist and Ellipse balusters; and Glass balusters using connectors: Attach balusters to the lower rail by sliding onto connectors (Figure 4c).
+Classic, Estate and Glass balusters using

+connectors Attach balusters to the lower rail by sliding onto connectors (fig. 4).

 Step 11 Position the top rail between the posts.
 Check for level end-to-end and vertically.
 Mark the bracket location on post sleeve and remove rail.
 Mark the screw locations using the bracket as a guide, and pre-drill using a 1/4" drill bit through the post sleeve only.
-Attach bracket to the post with two 2" long screws at one end.
+Attach bracket to the post with two 2" screws at one end.
 Repeat for the other end.

-Classic, Estate, Twist and Ellipse balusters; and Glass balusters using connectors: Lower the top rail into position, placing the balusters onto the connectors while working from one end of the railing to the other.
+Classic, Estate, balusters and Glass balusters using

+connectors Lower the top rail into position, placing the balusters onto the connectors while working from one end of the railing to the other.
 Tap with a rubber mallet if needed to eliminate any gaps.
-Attach the rail to each bracket by pre-drilling with a 1/8" drill bit and using three 1" long screws.
+Attach the rail to each bracket by pre-drilling with a 1/8" drill bit and using three 1" screws.
 Tip: Use a driver extension bit to avoid marring the rail or post sleeve with the drill chuck.

-Traditional, Baroque, Arc balusters; and Face-Mount Glass balusters: Place the top rail in position.
-Attach the rail to each bracket by pre-drilling with a 1/8" drill bit and using three 1" long screws.
+Traditional, Baroque, Arc balusters and Face-Mount Glass balusters Place the top rail in position.
+Attach the rail to each bracket by pre-drilling with a 1/8" drill bit and using three 1" screws.
 Tip: Use a driver extension bit to avoid marring the rail or post sleeve with the drill chuck.

-Step 12 Traditional, Baroque, Arc balusters; and Face-Mount Glass balusters: Start the first two balusters 2-1/4" on-center each side of the center of the rail and work out to each end.
+Step 12 Traditional, Baroque, Arc balusters and Face-Mount Glass balusters

+Start the first baluster on-center of the center of the rail and work out to each end.
 Using the baluster as a guide, drill 9/64" holes in the rails at each baluster location.
 Use a 2x4 as a spacer block to space the next baluster.
-Working toward the ends, drill and attach each baluster with the screws provided (Figures 5 & 6).
+Working toward the ends, drill and attach each baluster with the screws provided (fig. 5).

 Step 13 (optional) Cut the cap rail and cap rail insert to length.
 (Note: the cap rail will be 1/2" longer than the top and bottom rails.)
 Center the cap rail insert on top of the top rail and pre-drill seven 1/8" pilot holes.
-Attach the cap rail insert to the top rail with seven 1/2" long screws.
+Attach the cap rail insert to the top rail with seven 1/2" screws.
 Apply exterior-grade metal construction adhesive to the mating edges of the insert rail.
-Position cap rail over the insert rail (Figure 7).
+Position cap rail over the insert rail (fig. 6).
 Install by pressing down, starting from one end and working to the other until the cap rail snaps into place.
 Gently tap with a rubber mallet if needed.